Adversarial Examples Detection with Bayesian Neural Network: Conclusion

 \section{Conclusion}

-In this paper, we introduce a new framework to detect adversarial examples with Bayesian neural network, by capturing the distributional differences of multiple hidden layer outputs between the natural and adversarial examples.
-We show that our detection framework outperforms other state-of-the-art methods in detecting adversarial examples generated by various kinds of attacks.
-It also displays strong performance in detecting adversarial examples of high-confidence levels and adversarial examples generated by customized attack method.
+In this paper, we introduce a new framework to detect adversarial examples with Bayesian Neural Network, by capturing the distributional differences of multiple hidden layer outputs between the natural and adversarial examples.
+We show that our detection framework outperforms other state-of-the-art methods in detecting adversarial examples generated by various kinds of attacks. {It also displays strong performance in detecting adversarial examples generated by various attack methods with different strengths and adversarial examples generated by an adaptive attack method.}